frobinet/ros_gmsl_driver/README.md

 * Raw images 1920x1208px: tested with 4 cameras giving ~15FPS on same Tegra as driver
 * Raw images 1920x1208px rectified with [image_proc_tegra](https://github.com/DavidTorresOcana/image_proc_tegra) on same Tegra as driver: tested with 2 cameras giving ~15FPS on same Tegra as driver
 * Raw images donwsampled at 800x503px: tested with 4 cameras giving ~18FPS on same Tegra as driver
-* Raw images donwsampled at 800x503px rectified with image_proc_tegra on same Tegra as driver: tested with 4 cameras giving ~10FPS on same Tegra as driver
+* Raw images donwsampled at 800x503px rectified with image_proc_tegra on same Tegra as driver: tested with 4 cameras giving ~??FPS on same Tegra as driver

 To move data from/to GPU-CPU is very inefficient.
 Avoid it as much as possible